Derek: She started out as such an ugly duckling, and somehow suddenly became a swan.

 - J. R. R. Tolkien's The Return Of The King, after Éowyn doesn't go to the army, and Faramir points out there are two possible reasons, one of which is reluctance to leave him.

-- Harry Potter's chest monster.
+- Harry Potter's chest monster in Harry Potter and the Half-Blood Prince.
 Only after walking in on Ginny and Dean kissing does he finally realize just how he feels about her.

 - For Joscelin this happens in Kushiel's Chosen.
 He already knew he loved Phèdre but after thinking she was lost at sea he realized how much he loved her.